The Last Days

-The Last Days is a 1998 documentary film directed by James Moll and produced by June Beallor and Kenneth Lipper; Steven Spielberg, in his role as founder of the Shoah Foundation, was one of the film's executive producers.
+The Last Days is a 1998 American documentary film directed by James Moll and produced by June Beallor and Kenneth Lipper; Steven Spielberg, in his role as founder of the Shoah Foundation, was one of the film's executive producers.
 The film tells the stories of five Hungarian Jews during the Holocaust (also known as the Shoah), focusing on the last year of World War II, when Nazi Germany occupied Hungary and began mass deportations of Jews in the country to concentration and extermination camps, primarily Auschwitz.
-It depicts on the horrors of life in the camps, but also stresses the optimism and perseverance of the survivors.
+It depicts the horrors of life in the camps, but also stresses the optimism and perseverance of the survivors.

 The film won the Academy Award for Best Documentary Feature at the 71st Academy Awards.
 It was remastered and re-released on Netflix on May 19, 2021.

 Content

 The film includes archival footage, photographs, and documents, as well as new interviews with Holocaust survivors Bill Basch, Irene Zisblatt, Renée Firestone, Alice Lok Cahana, Tom Lantos, Randolph Braham, and Dario Gabbai.
 The filmmakers take the first five of those, who all immigrated to the United States after WWII, back to visit their hometowns and the sites of the camps to which they were sent.
 Former Representative Lantos (D-CA) was the only Holocaust survivor ever elected to the United States Congress.
 He was saved by Swedish diplomat Raoul Wallenberg, who hid Lantos in Budapest.

 There are also interviews with U.S. army veterans Paul Parks and Katsugo Miho, G.I.'s who helped liberate Dachau concentration camp.
 Former SS doctor Hans Münch, who was acquitted of war crimes at the Nuremberg trials, is interviewed about his experiences at Auschwitz concentration camp.